0x0m/writeups/tryhackme/sea_surfer/README.md

 Fast web view:      No
 ```

-A quick search reveals that this program is vulnerable to local file inclusion and SSRF.
+A quick search reveals that this program is vulnerable local file inclusion and SSRF.
 We can try to get the server to read us some data.
+This information will be useful to find new avenues to attack and gain further access to the system.

 On kali, we host a file by running `service apache2 start`.
 Then we create a payload in /var/www/html/ named payload.php.
 ```php